Jeff Green (writer): Computer Gaming World

-In 2001, Green became editor-in-chief of Computer Gaming World.
-By 2004, every person on staff at CGW when he first joined had left.
+In 2001, Green was named editor-in-chief of Computer Gaming World.
+By 2004, all original staff at CGW when he first joined had left.
 Green contributed writing to The Art of Warcraft, published in 2002 by BradyGames, a book detailing the art and design of the Warcraft series of real-time strategy games.
 Looking back on the job as "essentially a shill job", Green procrastinated on his writing for Brady so long that the publisher reduced his pay for the work.
 Green considers the late nineties to be the "peak years" of the Computer Gaming World.
 Issues were over 300 pages in length, and because the Internet was not as prevalent then, "magazines were all that there were.
-If gamers wanted gaming news, you read the magazines."
+If gamers wanted gaming news, you read the magazines".

 Games for Windows: The Official Magazine

 In August 2006, Ziff Davis announced that they would be partnering with Microsoft to rebrand Computer Gaming World as Games for Windows: The Official Magazine.
 The move was done in order to market the magazine to a wider audience.
 At the same time, Green insisted that the publication would remain a "hardcore PC gaming magazine", and that Microsoft would have no editorial influence on the magazine's content.
-In a June 2007 interview, Green said that gaming magazines were in a "period of transition", as the increasing prevalence of the Internet meant that print was no longer the primary source of information for enthusiasts. "[We're] all trying to figure out what that means, then—how to stay relevant, vital or even necessary at all."
+In a June 2007 interview, Green said that gaming magazines were in a "period of transition", as the increasing prevalence of the Internet meant that print was no longer the primary source of information for enthusiasts.
+"We're all trying to figure out what that means, then—how to stay relevant, vital or even necessary at all."
 Green believes the rise of the "Digital Age" has forced print outlets to rethink how they produce content.
-The GFW staff considered how to write for an audience that regularly visits gaming websites, and how to write articles that are "better[,] different[, or] deeper than what everyone has already done online, weeks before us".
+The GFW staff considered how to write for an audience that regularly visits gaming websites, and how to write articles that are "better, different or deeper than what everyone has already done online, weeks before us".